bekk/bekk-christmas/post/css/user-select-all-wip.md

 ## User select:all;

-By adding some CSS to the table, we can make all the text in the cells selectable by a sing click.
+By adding some CSS to the table, we can make all the text in the cells are selectable by a sinlge click.
 This solution currently works for firefox and Chrome.

 The CSS we have added to the table is: